 The list of game profiles include games such as Rainbow Six Siege, Valorant, Destiny 2 and all the other popular shooter games.

 The crosshair setting in particular is very good.
-It allows you to fully customise the length, size, thickness and gap, just like in CS:GO.
+It allows you to fully customize the length, size, thickness and gap, just like in CS:GO.

 Aimlab Review – Playlists